dowjones/react-dropdown-tree-select/README.md

 }
 ```

-The css classes needed to overide can be found by inspecting the component via developer tools (chrome/safari/ie) or firebug (firefox).
+The css classes needed to override can be found by inspecting the component via developer tools (Chrome/Safari/IE/Edge/Firefox).
 You can also inspect the [source code](/src) or look in [examples](/docs/index.css).

 ### I do not want the default styles, do I need to fork the project?

 Absolutely not!
-Simply do not import the styles (webpack) or include it in your html (link tags).
+Simply do not import the styles (WebPack) or include it in your html (link tags).
 Roughly, this is the HTML/CSS skeleton rendered by the component:

 ```pug
 div.react-dropdown-tree-select